AJMartel/IRTriage/Readme.md

 - disk information, and
 - dump memory.

-One of the powerful capabilities of IRTriage is collecting information from Volume Shadow Copy which can defeat many anti-forensics techniques.
+One of the powerful capabilities of IRTriage is collecting information from "Volume Shadow Copy" which can defeat many anti-forensics techniques.

 The IRTriage is itself just an autoit script that depend on other tools such as:
-- FDpro *
+- Win32|64dd (free from Moonsols) or FDpro *(HBGary's commercial product)
 - Sysinternals Suite
 - Regripper
 - md5deep